sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 ---
-title: "What JMX is all about"
+title: "Why is JMX all about?"
 date: "2017-02-01T01:32Z"
 layout: post
 path: "/2017/02/01/what-jmx-is-all-about/"
 language: "en"
-tags: java, jmx, monitoring, rmi, kafka, jolokia, jmxtrans, akka
+tags: java, scala, jmx, monitoring, rmi, kafka, jolokia, jmxtrans, akka
 ---

-Working with Java or Scala, we probably already heard of JMX or already using it.
+If you're working with Java or Scala, you probably already heard of JMX or already using it.
 Most of us probably already use `jconsole` or `jvisualvm` to access the "JMX data", to get some insights about the internals of a Java process.

-This article is a tentative to explain more globally what is JMX, and more importantly, what can we do with it?
-Is it simple?
+This article is a tentative to explain more globally what is JMX.
+What can we do with it?
+Is it simple to use?
 What are the existing integrations we can use?
-What is its ecosystem?
-Finally, we'll look at some awesome softwares, such as Kafka, how it is using JMX, and how we can plug ourselves into (alerting, monitoring).
+What about its ecosystem?

+- How to use JMX connectors to connect to MBeans servers.
+- How to use JMX to monitor applications internals and create dashboards with JMXTrans and Graphite.
+- How to expose JMX data over HTTP using Jolokia for universal access.
+- How to use JMX to monitor Akka's actors using Kamon.

 ---
 Summary {.summary}